frfeng/anaconda-install/anaconda-install.md

 - Double-click the downloaded file to start the installation.

-- Use all of the defaults for installation except make sure to check "*Make Anaconda the default Python*".
+- Use all of the defaults for installation except make sure to check *Make Anaconda the default Python*.

 **Linux users**